ManageIQ/manageiq.org/source/blog/2015-03-11-sprint-20-report-march-11-2015.html.md

 published: true
 ---

-The sprint 20 report is today at the [usual bluejeans.com location](https://bluejeans.com/946365937).
+The sprint 20 report is today at 7:30 PDT/10:30 EDT/14:30 GMT at the [usual bluejeans.com location](https://bluejeans.com/946365937).
 Today's topics include updates on the following:

 * Provider Architecture (G. Blomquist)
 * Rest API (A. Bellotti)